-• Drought - Local knowledge indicates dry spells are periodic in nature and would be considered severe about every 10 years on the average.
+• Drought - Local knowledge indicates dry spells are periodic in nature and would be considered severe about every 10 years on average, and significant every 30-40 years.
 Generally, risks associated with these droughts include drying up of shallow wells and reduced productivity of agricultural crops.